G4S plc UK DK : Director/PDMR Shareholding () | aktiencheck.de

 e) Date of the transaction

-1. Details of PDMR / person closely associated with them ('PCA') a) Name Jesus Rosano - PDMR 2.
+1. Details of PDMR / person closely associated with them ('PCA') a) Name Soren Lundsberg-Nielsen 2.
 Reason for Notification

 Initial notification 3.
 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor a) Name G4S plc b) LEI